rmello4d/TheSustainableDeveloper/README.md

 This book tackles self-sustainability.

-As result, the Sustainable Developer is enhancing his body and mind during the act of coding.
-That alone may transform your personal and professional life.
+As result, the Sustainable Developer is enhancing his body and mind during the act of coding, like a Yogi.

+In so many ways, Yogis and Developers have similar obsessions and mindset.
+Lets get the best from them in this book.

+Enjoy.

 ***